OSC/ood-documentation/source/glossary.rst

 ========

    Cluster
-     Logical set of physical machines with a resource scheduler that users can submit jobs to.
+     Physical machines with a resource scheduler that users can submit jobs to.

    Compute-node
-     The machine where a submitted job runs using information passed from a web-node acting as a proxy.
+     The machine where a submitted job runs.
+Part of a cluster.

    Login-node
-     Similar to the compute-node but used to interact with the file-system or a container using something like ssh.
+     A server on the compute cluster that can be anything from the OOD dashboard itself, to a shell, to the file-browser app, etc.
+     A specific type of compute-node.

    Web-node
-     Refers to the front end Apache web-server machine itself which runs Apache and the user's PUN.
+     A term used for when a site or institution has enough funds/personel to run the OOD login on a dedicated server and not on a login-node.
+     This term is a bit wonky and I'd recommend avoiding it as it only creates confusion.
+Better to say "Dedicated server" to convey what this is.

    PUN
     The Per User Nginx.
-An Nginx instance running on the Web-node as the user.
+Used to namespace a user through a process ID.